joaopedrolourencoaffonso/python_smallstep/README.md

 Currently, my objectives include:

 - create a full ```/revoke``` API
-- Remove the necessity/mention of the root_ca.crt of any script.
 - Adapt the scripts to work with the X5C certificates.
 - Adapt ```certificate.py``` to use python to generate the keys and csr.
 - Adapt ```registration.py``` to use python to generate the signed token.